dr-p/TestRepo/README.md

 .DS_Store
 /build

+MAKE SURE YOUR ANDROID STUDIO ENVIRONMENT IS ALL SET UP WITH EVERYTHING UPDATED IN THE SDK MANAGER.
+REMOVE THE APIS FOR ANDROID N PREVIEW AND MARSHMALLOW, THIS PROJECT WAS SET UP WITH API 19 ANDROID 4.4.2.
 TO BEGIN COLLABORATING AND MAKING CHANGES TO THIS PROJECT:
 1. Download Git from https://git-scm.com/
 2. Open Android Studio